 Best Smoking or Grilling Pellet Flavors

-When people usually speak about pellet flavors, they are mostly referring to the type of wood that is used in order to make the pellets.
-From the usual BBQ suspects like mesquite, hickory, apple, and cherry to less celebrated woods like peach, pecan, , and sugar maple, smoker pellets come in an array of wood flavors.
-Each has its own unique taste and flavor and you’ll usually get from a mild sweetness that is produced by cherry to the nutty hint of pecan.
+When people mention pellet flavors, they are talking about the type of wood that is used to make the pellets.
+From the usual BBQ flavors such as mesquite, hickory, apple, and cherry, to less celebrated woods like peach, pecan, and sugar maple, smoker pellets can come in a vast array of wood flavors.
+Each has its own unique taste.
+You’ll get a mild sweetness with cherry to the nutty hint of pecan.

 Blend (Mixture) Vs. Flavored Food

-Usually BBQ pellets are made up of hundred percent natural hardwood, however that doesn’t mean that the pellets are 100% of the type of wood that is listed onto the packaging.
+Usually, BBQ pellets are made up of hundred percent natural hardwood; however, that doesn’t mean the pellets are 100% of the type of wood that is listed onto the packaging.
 If you decide to buy cherry wood chips or chunks, then you are getting 100% cherry wood.
-However, they’re usually a blend of cherry and another wood, such as oak or alder.
+However, pellets usually consist of a blend of cherry and another type of wood, such as oak or alder.

-Additionally, 100% flavored-wood pellets are more expensive than those that use a base of oak or alder and wood such as cherry and hickory aren’t nearly as plentiful as oak and therefore costing more.
-Since oak is fairly neutral the cherry wood smoke flavor still shines through, by using a blend of oak and cherry, pellet makers can keep prices down.
+Additionally, 100% flavored-wood pellets are more expensive than those that use a base of oak or alder, along with wood such as cherry and hickory; as these latter varieties aren’t nearly as plentiful as oak, they cost more.
+Since oak is fairly neutral, the cherry wood smoke flavor still shines through.
+By using a blend of oak and cherry, pellet makers can keep prices down.